[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 For long-form content platforms like Youtube, LinkedIn blogs, and personal or company blogs, titles play a major role in creating engagement.
 59% of readers don’t read past the title before they hit share.
 That is if your title strikes a chord with them.

-Yet, if you’re not setting up targeted calls to action periodically, you’re leaving money on the table.
+If you’re not setting up targeted calls to action periodically, you’re leaving money on the table.
 So while you’re delivering value, don’t be afraid to make the ask once a while.

 How Do You Come Up With Ideas for Micro Content?

 Brainstorm Details for Relevant Content Ideas Using Themes

 The fact that you don’t need to invest much time in coming up with micro content isn’t a leeway to go off into irrelevant rants.
 Micro content needs to be integrated into your content strategy.
 In content marketing strategy, themes are topical issues, relevant to your target market, which you’d love to touch on.
 That is, what does my target audience need right now?
 A lot of brainstorming would likely go into these.
 These brainstorms make great fodder for micro content.

 Take note of Quotes, Tweets, and Facts